 In terms of property, Greenwich Centre is considered to be prime real estate, with its historic townhouses and cottages.

-However, walking west out of Greenwich along the Trafalgar Road and parallel to the River Thames, you reach the areas Maze Hill and Westcombe Park, which lie on the northern elevation of Greenwich, and are packed with tree lined streets and low rise houses, many of which remain family homes and others of which have been converted into apartments.
+Walking west out of Greenwich along the Trafalgar Road and parallel to the River Thames, you reach the areas Maze Hill and Westcombe Park, which lie on the northern elevation of Greenwich, and are packed with tree-lined streets and low rise houses, many of which remain family homes and others of which have been converted into apartments.

-Both areas are well served by the SouthEastern railway, reaching London Bridge in under 15 minutes, and also stopping at London Charing Cross from end of summer 2016.
+Both areas are well served by the SouthEastern railway, reaching London Bridge in under 15 minutes, and also stopping at London Charing Cross since the end of summer 2016.

 Train services will also be improving post summer 2018 when the London Bridge station refurbishment is completed, with regular services to the City and West End.